JesseSigalov/Blazeline/README.md

 ## How to run

+Download the repository for all the Unity Editor files.
+Download only the _Builds folder for just the final playable game build.

 Run ths game by downloading the repository and running _Builds\Blazeline.exe

 Alternatively, you can download just the final game files here (recommended):